 John is a seasoned SRE by the infrastructures of Dropbox, Disqus, and Mahalo, wielding a resourceful propensity to destroy toil with fire.
 He has a fondness for a good puzzle, be it digital or physical.
 You can often find John glued to his screen trying to eke out that last bit of performance, solving that 1 last problem, or closing up loose ends on a good mystery.

 Raunaq focuses on all things design and front-end.
-Earlier he has designed for startups dealing with virtual networking (and checked of his bucket list goal of being granted a patent), India's leading payment gateway and IBM Watson.
+Earlier he has designed for startups dealing with virtual networking (and checked of his bucket list goal of being granted a patent), payment gateways and IBM Watson.
 He talks design, art and food on twitter.

 Rocco, one of the earliest employees at PlanetScale, earns his keep as the beloved office mascot.
 He decided to leave his home of Florida after realizing that the racing life wasn't for him and is considered one of the pivotal contributers to ending dog racing in the state.
 When not sleeping in the middle of the office, he enjoys the simple pleasures of life such as long walks on the beach, tender meat, and pets.
 He treasures his friendship with the Minister of Engineering and seemingly loves his food delivery agent, Lori.